oddluck/limnoria-plugins/README.md

      * brainsize: Gives the size of the brain for a given channel on the disk.
      * teach: Teaches the bot a phrase.
-     * reply: Tells the bot to respond to a command without teaching it anything.
+     * respond: Tells the bot to respond to a command without teaching it anything.

 Inspiration: https://github.com/reticulatingspline/Supybot-MegaHAL